Jorre05/micronova/README.md

 The Micronova component is now part of ESPHome.
 This repo is still valid and is the first place where new features and bugfixes show up.
 Full ESPHome documentation: https://esphome.io/components/micronova

-You have to build a simple circuit to interface with your stove see documentation preview for the details.
+You have to build a simple circuit to interface with your stove see ESPHome documentation for the details.
 You can also order a board from
 [@philibertc](https://github.com/philibertc), that should make it dead easy.

 ## Example configuration